britram/taps-transports/draft-ietf-taps-transports.md

 ## User Datagram Protocol (UDP)

 The User Datagram Protocol (UDP) {{RFC0768}} {{RFC2460}} is an IETF  standards track transport protocol.
-It provides a unidirectional, datagram protocol that preserves message boundaries.
-It provides none of the following transport features: error correction, congestion control, or flow control.
-It can be used to send broadcast datagrams (IPv4) or multicast datagrams (IPv4 and IPv6), in addition to unicast (and anycast) datagrams.
-IETF guidance on the use of UDP is provided in{{I-D.ietf-tsvwg-rfc5405bis}}.
+It provides a unidirectional datagram protocol that preserves message boundaries.
+It provides  no error correction,congestion control, or flow control.
+It can be used to send  broadcast datagrams (IPv4) or multicast datagrams (IPv4 and IPv6), in  addition to unicast and anycast datagrams.
+IETF guidance on the  use of UDP is provided in {{I-D.ietf-tsvwg- rfc5405bis}}.
 UDP is widely implemented and widely used by common applications, including DNS.

 ### Protocol Description

 UDP is a connection-less protocol that maintains message boundaries, with no connection setup or feature negotiation.
 The protocol uses independent messages, ordinarily called datagrams.
 Each stream of messages is independently managed, therefore retransmission does not hold back data sent using other logical streams.
 It provides detection of payload errors and misdelivery of packets to the wrong endpoint, either of which result in discard of received datagrams.

 It is possible to create IPv4 UDP datagrams with no checksum, and while this is generally discouraged {{RFC1122}} {{I-D.ietf-tsvwg-rfc5405bis}}, certain special cases permit its use.
-These datagrams relie on the IPv4 header checksum to protect from misdelivery to the wrong endpoint.
-IPv6 does not by permit UDP datagrams with no checksum, although in certain cases this rule may be relaxed {{RFC6935}}.
+These datagrams rely on the IPv4 header checksum to protect from misdelivery to the wrong endpoint.
+IPv6 does not by permit UDP datagrams with no checksum, although in certain cases this rule may be relaxed
-The checksum support
-considerations for omitting the checksum are defined in {{RFC6936}}.
+{{RFC6935}}.
+The checksum support considerations for omitting the checksum are defined in {{RFC6936}}.
 Note that due to the relatively weak form of checksum used by UDP, applications that require end to end integrity of data are recommended to include a stronger integrity check of their payload data.

-It does not provide reliability and does not provide retransmission.
+UDP does not provide reliability and does not provide retransmission.
 This implies messages may be re-ordered, lost, or duplicated in transit.

-A receiving application that is unable to run sufficiently fast, or frequently, may miss messages since there is no flow control.
-The lack of congestion handling implies UDP traffic may experience loss when using an overlaoded path and may cause the loss of messages from other protocols (e.g., TCP) when sharing the same network path.
+Because UDP provides no flow control, a receiving application that is unable to run sufficiently fast, or frequently, may miss messages.
+The lack of congestion handling implies UDP traffic may experience loss when using an overloaded path, and may cause the loss of messages from other protocols (e.g., TCP) when sharing the same network path.

 On transmission, UDP encapsulates each datagram into an IP packet, which may in turn be fragmented by IP and are reassembled before